bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 Storing signatures
 ```

-* But this image has more layers then above one, the 5M layer is only updated.
+* But this image has more layers than the one above, the 5M layer is the only one that is updated.
 Other unchanged layers are cached.
 ```command
 # buildah bud --layers .
 STEP 1: FROM registry.redhat.io/ubi8/ubi-minimal:latest